You need to include a copy of your ID with this form. Check our Alabama Voter ID Laws page for a list of acceptable forms of ID

 Alabama absentee ballot deadlines

-- In Person: 5 days before Election Day
+- In Person: Received 5 days before Election Day.

-- By Mail: 5 days before Election Day
+- By Mail: Received 7 days before Election Day.

 Alabama absentee ballot rules

 You may vote by absentee ballot in Alabama if: